 The use of reasonable force is understood in line with the DfE's guidance 'Use of reasonable force', 2013.
-The use of force is a power that all staff have, but is not in any way a duty for any individual member of staff at St Anne's.
+The use of force is a power that all staff have but is not in any way a duty for any individual member of staff at St Anne's.
 Reasonable force can be as simple as, but not limited to, guiding a student to safety by the arm.

-Some members of staff in school, who are also trained to designated safeguarding lead level, are trained on a voluntary basis in the use of reasonable force.
-Where it is used to control or restrain pupils the incident is written up using the appropriate paperwork, which is stored by the Headteacher.
+Some members of staff in school, who are also trained to designated safeguarding lead level, are trained on a voluntary basis in the use of reasonable force to ensure they are aware of the legal framework and the safety of all parties when restraining and individual.
+Where it is used to control or restrain pupils the incident is written up using the appropriate paperwork, which is stored on CPOMS.
 The school recognises that appropriate behavioural systems, including, positive support plans and, where necessary, behaviour risk assessments, are the main ways in which the chance of needing to use reasonable force are mitigated.
 In situations where it is safer, a student might be allowed to leave the site and parents and police will be notified.